vertexproject/synapse/docs/synapse/devopsguide.rst

 When started, the container will attempt to run the script before starting the Cortex service.

 The second way to modify a container startup process is running a script concurrently to the service.
-This can be set by mapping in a file at ``/vertex/concurrent/run``, also as an executable file.
-If this file is present, the file is executed as a backgrounded task prior to starting up the Synapse service.
-This executable would be stopped when the container is stopped.
+This can be set by mapping in a file at ``/vertex/boothooks/concurrent.sh``, also as an executable file.
+If this file is present, the script is executed as a backgrounded task prior to starting up the Synapse service.
+This script would be stopped when the container is stopped.

 .. note::

-    If a volume is mapped into ``/vertex/preboot/`` or ``/vertex/concurrent/``, it will not be included in any backups made by a Synapse service using the backup APIs.
+    If a volume is mapped into ``/vertex/boothooks/`` it will not be included in any backups made by a Synapse service using the backup APIs.
 Making backups of any data persisted in these locations is the responsibility of the operator configuring the container.

 Synapse Services